a8e/ae.team/content/services/secops.md

 ---

-Although no system can ever be 100% impenetrable, there are an enormous number of safeguards that can be taken to significantly reduce the attack-surface of your publicly accessible systems.
+Although no system can ever be 100% impenetrable, there are an enormous number of safeguards that can be employed to significantly reduce the attack-surface of your publicly accessible systems.
 From system, network, and container hardening, to frequent commissioned hacker assessments, educating staff, and strong authentication and authorisation frameworks,